 Unlike composite decking, standard timber decking can become a magnet for algae, lichen and moss over the wetter months.
-It is also incredibly absorbent which leads to boards retaining moisture which can cause problems when trying to walk on them safely.
+It is also extremely absorbent, which causes boards to retain moisture, which can cause problems when walking on them safely.

-To avoid dealing with these problems in timber decking, regular maintenance is required.
-This often calls for intensive cleaning to remove a build-up of organic matter, sanding to resurface the area, staining to protect the wood and the replacement of any split of splintered boards which can not only be costly, but time-consuming too.
+To avoid dealing with these issues in timber decking, regular maintenance is required.
+Thorough cleaning to remove organic matter buildup, resurfacing with abrasive, and staining to protect the wood are often required.
+And the backup of any split splintered boards, which can be both costly and moment.

-Thanks to their modified and upgraded slip-resistant options, composite decking is fast becoming the material of choice for those who want to enjoy the look of timber decking without the labour intensive maintenance or risk of slips and trips.
+Thanks to their modified and upgraded slip-resistant options.
+Composite decking is fast becoming the material of choice for those who want to enjoy the look of timber decking without the labour intense maintenance or risk of slips and trips.

 Many composite decking materials now come with a slightly textured finish to improve grip regardless of the weather and their fibre content safeguards the technologically advanced material from splitting or warping as a result of fluctuations in temperature.

-Although organic materials will not be able to grow on composite decking boards, it’s always advisable to keep your decking clear of any dirt or dead leaves to ensure that the surface stays hazard-free.
+Although organic materials will not be able to grow on composite decking boards.
+It’s critical to keep your decking free of dirt and fallen leaves to ensure a safe surface.